byu-cs-236-classroom-templates/project-0/README.md

     project0cli()
 ```

 The `sys.argv = ["project0", "arg1"]` sets up the CLI argument for `project0cli()`.
+You can change the input to `compute` function by changing `"CS236"` to something else.
+For now, just keep it the same, but make a mental note that if you want to modify the input to a file you are debugging, you will need to change that parameter in `debug_project0.py`.

+Before you can run or debug a program, you need to tell _VS Code_ which version of Python to use.
+Click on `View` in the menu anc select `Command Palette`.
+Start typing `Python` and click on `Python:SelectInterpreter`.
+Choose the one that starts with `.venv` so that it uses the version of Python that is part of your virtual environment.

-Run the `compute` function with input `"VSCode"` from within VSCode by clicking the ▶ **Run Python File** button in the top right of the editor.
+Once you've selected the correct Python interpreter, run the `compute` function with input `"VSCode"` from within VSCode by clicking the ▶ **Run Python File** button in the top right of the editor.

-In the integrated terminal, assuming you have completed , you should see:
+If you have modified the code as instructed above, you should see the following in the integrated terminal:

 ```
 Hello World CS236
 ```

+We won't spend time talking about how to set break points and step through code, but now that you have configured _VS Code_ you can ask your favorite AI tool for a tutorial on how to use the debugger in _VS Code_ and it will step you through things.

 ---

-✅ You've now learned how to:
+You've now learned how to:
 - Modify and test a function
 - Use a `NotImplementedError` stub
+- Manage TODOs
 - Run the project from the command line and from within VSCode

 ---

-## 🌐 8.
-Using Git: Modify → Stage → Commit → Push
+## 8. Using Git: Modify, Stage, Commit, Push

 In this section, you’ll learn how to:
 - Make and track changes with Git